anon-blue/anon.blue/README.txt

-                i now know you, and as we are use to, you are always right
+                i now know you, and as we are use to, you are always
-                                                                 Je n'arriverai
-pas à m'arrêter de suffoquer des mots.
-Je voudrais créer des mo

                                                                  fdgdfasgfdsa sd
 afjkjfskajkfdjsakjfkjasjfjasf